thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 This assertion would fail on account of the textfield that has the placeholder value `PASSWORD`.
 So you will need to choose the assertion method that is most appropriate for your tests.

 Lastly, there is also the `is()` method which is identical to `has()`.
 The difference is only in semantics so that your tests can read better.
-For instance, if we wanted to test if a textfield is visible, `has()` would work perfectly fine but we could write the test using `is()`:
+For instance, if we wanted to test if a textfield is visible, `has()` would work perfectly fine but we would write the test using `is()` instead:

 ```js
 TextField({ id: 'username-id' }).is({ visible: true });